claby2/cs1951q-final-writeup/main.typ

 == Summary

-We implemented a missing optimization in Cranelift, Wasmtime's compiler backend, targeting a specific pattern involving `icmp`, `select`, and `brif` IR instructions.
-Our optimization eliminates redundant intermediate instructions when a `select` instruction with constant operands is immediately compared against one of those constants, reducing the pattern from 5 instructions to 1.
-Using Cranelift's ISLE DSL, we developed four rewrite rules handling equality/inequality comparisons with different constant orderings, while addressing challenges including terminator instruction restrictions, boolean casting requirements, and isomorphic comparison cases.
-Our comprehensive testing methodology combining semantic verification, FileCheck transformations, and boundary condition analysis ensured correctness across all variants.
-Though we demonstrated successful IR reduction and maintained semantic correctness without breaking existing optimizations, the real-world performance impact remains unmeasured due to lack of frequency analysis on practical codebases and runtime benchmarks.
+Modern WebAssembly runtimes reply on optimizing compilers to generate efficient machine code.
+In this work, we implemented a previously missing optimization in Cranelift, Wasmtime's compiler backend, that simplifies a redundant `select + icmp` instruction pattern in its intermediate representation.
+Specifically, when a `select` instruction with constant operands is immediately compared against those constants, the pattern can be collapsed into a single boolean operation.
+Using Cranelift's ISLE domain-specific langauge, we introduce four new rewrite rules that handle equality and inequality comparisons and all constant orderings.
+Key challenges included ISLE's restriction on terminator instruction simplification, explicit boolean type requirements, and managing isomorphic pattern variations.
+The resulting solution preserves full semantic correctness, has been validated through comprehensive testing, and is now integrated upstream in Wasmtime.

+#v(2em)

+#figure(image("peng.png", width: 75%), caption: [
+  WebAssembly compilation pipeline through Wasmtime showing the optimization target: WASM bytecode is processed by Wasmtime runtime, compiled to Cranelift IR, optimized in ISLE, and lowered to machine code.
+])

 #pagebreak()
 == Introduction